OpenStuder/OpenStuder.github.io/gateway.md

 - `/etc/openstuder/sigatewayd.conf`: This file contains the general configuration of the gateway daemon itself.
 - `/etc/openstuder/drivers.conf`: This file lists the device access drivers to instantiate and their configuration.

-If security is enabled, a third file `/etc/openstuder/users.txt` contains the list of users along with their password hashes and configured access level.
+If security is enabled, another file `/etc/openstuder/users.txt` contains the list of users along with their password hashes and configured access level.
 You will have to use the `sigwctl user` CLI command to add, list, modify and delete user accounts in that file.

 ### Gateway configuration `/etc/openstuder/sigatewayd.conf`